Geometry of the minimal spanning tree in the heavy-tailed regime: new universality classes: Relating the MST with the components in the critical window

 \end{prop}

 \begin{prop} Under Assumptions \ref{ass:wts} and \ref{ass:wlog}, for all large $n$,

 \end{prop}

-The rest of Section \ref{sec:7} is devoted to the proofs of Propositions \ref{prop:ss-10} and \ref{prop:ss-11}.
-The proofs will proceed in several steps.
-From now on, all results will be proved under Assumptions \ref{ass:wts} and \ref{ass:wlog}, and we will not mention this explicitly.
+The rest of Section~\ref{sec:7} is devoted to the proofs of Propositions~\ref{prop:ss-10} and \ref{prop:ss-11}.
+In Section~\ref{sec:proof-strategy} below, we first explain the rationale behind proving these two results, and then the proofs are completed in several steps in the following sections.
+From now on, all results will be proved under Assumptions~\ref{ass:wts} and \ref{ass:wlog}, and we will not mention this explicitly.